Sedation Dentistry at the Office of Kevin M. Christ, DMD

-Before IV sedation, Dr. Kevin Christs conducts a comprehensive dental exam which includes a review of your medical history.
+Before IV sedation, Dr. Kevin M. Christ, DMD conducts a comprehensive dental exam, which includes a review of your medical history.
 If necessary, he will consult with your physician to make sure you are a good candidate before performing IV sedation.

 During sedation, Dr. Kevin M. Christ, DMD will closely monitor you, along with the use of electronic equipment that shows blood pressure, heart rate, the amount of oxygen in your blood, and often your heart function on an EKG monitor.
 You and the person taking you home will receive post-treatment and home care instructions, including what you should eat and drink before being released.
 It is usually okay to resume eating and drinking after getting home, provided the numbness from the local anesthesia has worn off.
 Drinking water is important after sedation since you will have been without food or water for several hours.
 If there is any soreness after surgery keep off the affected areas until they feel comfortable.